companieshouse/psc-discrepancy-parser/README.md

 ## Installation
 #### Running Terraform
+*NOTE To provision the Lambda, S3 Bucket and SES rule, Terraform version 0.12.7 is required.*
 Terraform scripts would need to be run in order to set up the infrastructure for Lambda function.
 To run the scripts locally, the following command can be used:

 `./run-terraform -e <environment> -a <action>`